Classical Foundations: The Weight of Tradition

 While movies made repetitive structures more popular, another development changed the way contemporary music is composed.
 Ambient music and electronic production techniques created new sounds.
 The studio became an instrument in its own right.

 Brian Eno’s work in the 1970s created a new type of music called “ambient music.”
 This type of music can be used as a background sound or as something you listen to closely.
 Albums like Music for Airports use repetition and slow harmonic movement, but they don’t follow the traditional classical structure.
 The atmosphere is calm, spacious, and open-ended.
-Eno didn’t work with traditional institutions, but his approach influenced composers who wanted to create music that people could listen to in a more flexible way.
+Eno did not work with traditional institutions, but his approach influenced composers who wanted to create music that people could listen to in a more flexible way.

 Electronic tools allowed sound to be stretched, layered, and arranged in space with precision.
 The echoes and delays added a depth to the sound that a simple acoustic performance could not easily achieve.
 These techniques had a big impact on ambient music and post-classical composition.